Training structure

 Faculty of Science

-This teaching unit introduces the fundamentals of structural geology at Master's level.
-It covers the analysis of the various objects and mechanisms of deformation in the Earth's crust, from the surface to the base of the crust.
-Deformation is presented using field examples, samples, thin sections and experiments.
-These observations are compared with theory and analog, analytical and numerical modeling.
+This teaching unit presents the fundamentals of structural geology at master's level.
+It focuses on the analysis of the various objects and mechanisms involved in the deformation of the Earth's crust from the surface to the base of the crust.
+Deformation is presented using examples from the field, samples, thin sections, and experiments.
+These observations are compared with theory and analogical, analytical, and numerical modeling.

-(2) typology and kinematics of structural objects (eg: faults, fractures, folds, shear zones),
+(2) typology and kinematics of structural features (e.g., faults, fractures, folds, shear zones),

-(4) links between different scales and depths of deformation,
+(4) link between different scales and depths of deformation,

 (5) different rheological and structural contexts (brittle and ductile structural levels, compressive and extensive regimes, homogeneous and stratified environments),